tatecarson/ATMI-Presentation-Marp/index.md

 # <!-- fit --> Final Project Challenges

 - **Overview**: challenges from group dynamics to technical difficulties, that need to be addressed for successful completion.
-- **Group Issues**: Independent work can lead to unequal participation, unclear roles, and varying commitment levels.
 - **Time Constraints**: Students often feel the pinch of time, both for mastering Wwise and C# basics and for delivering a polished, sound-rich game.
 - **Game Selection**: Finding the right game for students to work on is tricky.
 - **Debugging Difficulties**: With students working on different games, it becomes a complicated task for the professor to troubleshoot and debug each project, given the unfamiliarity with the individual games.